tedwin007/logger/README.md

-# Logger
-This logger will be packed to an npm package.
+# Logger, wannabe npm package (will be)
-The motivation for creating this logger is to create a common "language" in different env

-In my case I want to use it in the:
+motivation: to create a common "Logging language" in different & multiple env I want to use it in:
 - UI (Angular)
 - BE Reporter (Reciver, NodeJS)
 - E2E (Cypress)

 there is ngx-logger [https://www.npmjs.com/package/ngx-logger] that is commonly used, and frequently get updated.
-Unfourtrnlly it lack some features as:
+Unfourtrnlly it lack some features such as:
  * Bulk Support - grouping multiple logs together (network friendly)
  * Caching - in cases like network disconnections we may lose the very data we need the must to identify the issue.
  * MultiFramework - Design for Angular, work only on Angular